The Legacy of Heorot: Plot summary

 One year later, the grendels are being driven to extinction.
 Now that the grendel life cycle is known, the colonists continue the hunts, but this time the samlon are targeted as well.
 The new tactics, supercharger spraying and recorded grendel challenges, make them almost a routine chore.
 The terrestrial fish are gone, and will not be reintroduced, forcing the grendels to help drive their own species to extinction through cannibalism.
 Now rebuilding can begin.
-The battle against the grendels has left the colony with surplus of women, and a new social organization based on polygamous marriage is taking shape.
+The battle against the grendels has left the colony with a surplus of women, and a new social organization based on polygamous marriage is taking shape.
 The mainland is being explored, and the colonists have high hopes.
 The colonists hope the story of their battle will inspire Earth's population to restart its nascent colonization program.

 Reception

 Kirkus Reviews panned the novel as "exciting for about half, thereafter increasingly gory and tedious", with "absurdly pretentious quotes and allusions" and "too much brawn, not enough brain."
 However, the Los Angeles Times wrote that the novel "undertakes that presumptuous exercise [reworking the Beowulf legend in science fiction] not only without disappointment but with substantial success."

 Dave Langford reviewed The Legacy of Heorot for White Dwarf #91, and stated that "Despite the resulting thrill of tens of thousands of superpowered flesh-hungry newts interminably assaulting Mr Macho's survivalist stronghold, I was tormented by the nagging thought that this would have read better at one-third the length.
 So it goes."

 J. Michael Caparula reviewed The Legacy of Heorot in Space Gamer/Fantasy Gamer No. 85.
 Caparula commented that "this a life-or-death struggle for both species, and it is this double tension that makes the book stand out.
-Recommended."
+Recommended".